Arkenbrien/cyber_traffic_light_visualizer/README.md

 - ```avi_to_mp4.sh```

-Here is the ussage:
+Here is the usage:

-Assumes current folder for both input, creates mp4_output folder in script directory for output
+Assumes current folder for both input, creates mp4_output folder in script directory for output.

 - ```./convert_avi_to_mp4.sh```

-Uses /path/to/input_folder for both input, creates mp4_output folder in script directory for output
+Uses /path/to/input_folder for both input, creates mp4_output folder in script directory for output.

 - ```./convert_avi_to_mp4.sh /path/to/input_folder```

-Uses specified folders for input and output
+Uses specified folders for input and output.

 - ```./convert_avi_to_mp4.sh /path/to/input_folder /path/to/output_folder```